p-j-smith/lipyphilic/docs/reference/analyses.rst

 peak-to-peak distance of lipid headgroup density in :math:`z`.

 Lipids must first be assigned to the upper and lower leaflets.
-This can be done with the class :class:`lipyphilic.lib.assign_leaflets.AssignLeaflets`.
+This can be done with the class :class:`lipyphilic.leaflets.assign_leaflets.AssignLeaflets`.
 Then, to calculate the membrane thickness we need to define which atoms to treat as headgroup atoms and pass the leaflet membership information to :class:`MembThickness`.
 If we have studied a DPPC/DOPC/cholesterol mixture with MARTINI, we could calculate the membrane thickness as follows: